macloo/github-howto-and-github-desktop/git_branches/README.md

 <img src="../images/create-branch.png" alt="Branch creation dialog" width=398>

-Notice what happened to the bar button bar:
+Notice what happened to the middle button, “Current Branch”:

 <img src="../images/branch_in_branch_button.png" alt="Current Branch in the button bar" width=716>

+You should also notice that the third button now says “Publish branch” and not “Push origin” or “Fetch origin.”
+(We won’t publish this branch, though.)

+### 2. Create a new file inside the new branch

 ## See branches in the GitHub app